MohammadrezaPourreza/Spider2/assets/Bigquery_Guideline.md

 ## How to Get Access to `spider2-public-data`

 The Sandbox function of BigQuery restricts the consumption/quota of free users when querying databases.
 On account of the large volume of some DBs in `bigquery-public-data`, we create a public project `spider2-public-data` to decrease the data size of these DBs and resolve the quota limit problem when executing some SQLs (about 30%) in our benchmark.
+`spider2-public-data` also contains other complex databases we collected from other Internet resources.

 To enable successful execution and evaluation on these 30% SQLs which querying `spider2-public-data`, please fill in this [form](https://docs.google.com/forms/d/e/1FAIpQLSdrsJX-oDZDL0McIaF-0uypLeO2pYW4SX-qDeNSd88iYR_3Gg/viewform), and we will grant you permanent access within 12 hours.